OGKevin/ultra-boost/README.md

 * Use a virtual machine as a runner.
 * Move away from BuildKit and use "plain ci" with volume sharing as caching solution.

+## Debugging

+Every engineer has their own preferred way on how they would like to debug applications.
+The application is not restricted by OS.
+Engineers can pretty much chose how they want to debug.
+E.g. by using their IDE, using remote debug etc.

+If they would like to debug inside the container using remote debug, a new `debug` target must be added to the Dockerfile that either builds a debug binary or runs the code live using [Delve](https://github.com/go-delve/delve).

 ## Makefile

-The Makefile is the main way of interacting with this project.
+The Makefile is the main way of interacting with this project and is also heavily inspired by Talos.

 Most of the commands are self-explanatory.